peaBerberian/wasp-hls/README.md

     media time once the corresponding segment is pushed.
     The units/scale indicated by this tag will be preferred over the real media time in the player APIs.
+  - [X] EXT-X-BYTERANGE: Used for range requests
   - EXT-X-MAP:
     - [X] URI: Used to fetch the initialization segment if one is present
-    - [ ] BYTERANGE: No Range request implementation for now, though this should not be hard.
+    - [X] BYTERANGE: To perform a range request for the initialization segment
   - EXT-X-MEDIA:
     - [X] TYPE: Both AUDIO and VIDEO are handled.
 SUBTITLES and CLOSED-CAPTIONS are just ignored for now.